 Fortunately, it’s easy to spot pink slime.
 It has a pink or red coloring that makes it highly visible.
 You may find it in tile crevices, on your shower curtain liners, and in hard-to-reach places.
 Pool filters are common pink slime hot spots, and the walls of your pool may sport a pink residue from time to time too.

-Just like the name implies, while this bacteria typically have an identifiable coloring, it also feels slimy to the touch.
-While we don’t recommend touching it to test it— if you have noticed mucky substances in your pool, it could be an indicator of bacteria.
+As the name implies, while this bacteria typically have an identifiable coloring, it also feels slimy to the touch.
+While I don’t recommend touching it to test it— if you have noticed mucky substances in your pool, it could be an indicator of bacteria.

 Any damp, wet area is susceptible to bacteria growth.
 Your pool is, unfortunately, an excellent breeding ground for pink slime.